 - 1. Record your first sponsor's information in Sponsor Record #1 this would be the sponsor who has signed your initial apprenticeship Training Agreement for this trade. - 2.
-If you do change sponsors prior to completing this apprenticeship, please contact your local Ministry of Labour, Immigration, Training and Skills Development Apprenticeship Office immediately to update your sponsor record. - 3.
+If you do change sponsors prior to completing this apprenticeship, please contact your local Service Delivery Office immediately to update your sponsor record. - 3.
 Please make sure you do record all of the information regarding any additional sponsors of record towards your apprenticeship using the Sponsor Records on the following pages (if applicable).